anlaperriere/ML2/README.md

 \
 ## Test our best model
 \
 To obtain the predictions achieved with our best model, you can use our pretrained models.
-The best pretrained model is stored on this [Google Drive](https://drive.google.com/drive/folders/1DNUKSZgf0mBA7StU-iCSydfxbGH_1LL4?usp=sharing) folder.
+The best pretrained model is stored on this [Google Drive](https://drive.google.com/drive/folders/1DNUKSZgf0mBA7StU-iCSydfxbGH_1LL4?usp=sharing).
 The model is located in `R_K` folder.
 You can download the `R_K.pt` file and place it in your local `experiments/R_K` folder.
 Then run the following command:

 From mac0S with MPS:
 ```bash